gmac/professional-javascript/04_regex/intro_to_regex.md

 /(\d{1,3}[\.-]?)?\d{3}[\.-]?\d{3}[\.-]?\d{4}/g
 ```

-Don't panic though... with time and practice, your eyes will train to read regular expressions, and you'll discover that they are an incredibly powerful tool.
+Don't panic!
+With time and practice, your eyes will train to read regular expressions... and you'll discover that they are an invaluable tool.

 --

-## Get Started
+## Let's Get Started!

 Go to [http://www.regexr.com](http://www.regexr.com).
-This is a very powerful online Regular Expression workbench, perfect for learning, testing, or refining RegEx patterns.
-Get familiar with these workbench tools.
-They are your friends!
+This is a handy online Regular Expressions workbench, perfect for learning, testing, and refining RegEx patterns.
+Workbench tools are your friends!

-We'll use the following text as out first search corpus:
+Copy and paste the following text corpus into RegExr:

 ```
 The Battle of the Bottles